QuentinP-dev/mnist_reader/README.md

 You can see other examples of use in the [examples](examples/) section.

-### Notes
+## Notes

-Since the bytes in the Mnist database are writen in big endian, the mnist_reader use an endianess.hpp file to convert the database in little endian.
+Since the bytes in the Mnist database are writen in big endian, the mnist_reader library use an [endianess.hpp](/include/system/endianess.hpp) file to convert the database in little endian.

-### Contact
+## Contact

 If you find any bugs or issues using the code, feel free to send me an email at : quentinp.dev@gmail.com

-### Licence
+## Licence

 GNU GENERAL PUBLIC LICENSE